ralfpopescu/querkle/README.md

       ...{ optional parameters per mssql docs }
 }
 ```
-Your model can be generated directly from your database by calling generateModel:
-`const model = await generateModel(pool, schemaName)`

-The `schemaName` is the name of the schema that your entities (table names) belong too.
-If you need to switch schemas, you will need to call `initQuerkle` again with your pool and model but a new schema name.

 The translator object is an object with two functions: `objToRel` and `relToObj`.
 These functions take care of the mapping between your database names and your code names, making it possible for you to integrate with existing databases without enforcing any particular naming convenctions.
 For example, the default translator assumes the names in your database are snake case, like `my_snake_case_table`, whereas the code is camel, so we want it to look like `mySnakeCaseTable`.
 Our translator will look like
 this:

 ```
 {
     objToRel: (str) => str.split(/(?=[A-Z])/).join('_').toLowerCase(),
     relToObj: (str) => str.replace(/_([a-z])/g, g => g[1].toUpperCase())
 }
 ```

 You can use these functions to handle exceptions-to-the-rules as well.

 ## Batching

-This uses Facebook’s `dataloader` under the hood, so if you are familiar with it, you can think of querkle as a dynamic one-size-fits-all loader.
+This uses `dataloader` under the hood, so if you are familiar with it, you can think of querkle as a dynamic one-size-fits-all loader.

 ## Using the library

 Let's attach a querkle instance to our context object.
 Note that we'll want to create a new instance for each request, as this instantiates a new loader instance as well.
+Using a single loader will leak memory.

 ```
 const server = new ApolloServer({
   typeDefs,
   resolvers,
-  context: async () => ({ querkle: initQuerkle(pool, schemaName, model, translator ) }),
+  context: async () => ({ querkle: initQuerkle(pool, translator ) }),
 });
 ```